 If you want to avoid succumbing to countless sniffles and colds during the colder months, there are a number of steps you can take.
 Keeping wrapped up when outside and making sure your home is warm is a must, but you should also consider the types of foods you eat.

-Here are some foods you should try to fit into your diet, either on a daily basis or at least a few times a week.
+Here are some foods you should try to fit into your diet, either on a daily basis or at least a few times a week to help boost your immunity.

 Next time you go to make yourself a hot chocolate or cup of tea, try sprinkling in some cinnamon.
 Not only is it the most festive smell around, but cinnamon is great for your gut and immune system as a whole.
 It can reduce bacteria’s ability to multiply, and if you do end up suffering from a cold, it should help it clear up quicker.
 You could try mixing it with raw honey, which has similar properties.